Charlie-PKU/Charlie-PKU.github.io/index.md

 Hello!
 Here is **Chen Fang (Charlie, 房晨)**.

-I am a PhD student majoring in **Applied Economics** at Tsinghua University, advised by [Prof. Jing Cao](https://chinaproject.harvard.edu/people/jing-cao).
+I am a Ph.D. student majoring in **Applied Economics** at Tsinghua University, advised by [Prof. Jing Cao](https://chinaproject.harvard.edu/people/jing-cao).

 I am curious and passionate about public policy and global economic governance, especially climate change, sustainable development, and economic resilience.
 I hope to work for an international organization such as the [World Bank](https://www.worldbank.org/en/home) or [RFF](https://www.rff.org/) to conduct valuable research.